Skip to main content

 A Run is an instance of a Job that represents one of its occurrences in time.

-Each run will have a uniquely identifiable runId that is generated by the client in UUID format.
+Each run will have a uniquely identifiable runId that is generated by the client as UUID.
 The client is responsible for maintaining the runId between different Run State Updates in the same Run.
+It is recommended to use UUIDv7 format.

 Run Facets